victorpoluceno/collectd-influxdb/README.md

 `Starting collectd5: Could not find plugin rrdtool.`

 The collectd daemon has been configured to load the collectd plugin named "rrdtool" but it can't find it.
-If you are only sending data to Librato this can be safely ignored and the `LoadPlugin rrdtool` statement in the collectd configuration can be removed.
+If you are only sending data to InfluxDB this can be safely ignored and the `LoadPlugin rrdtool` statement in the collectd configuration can be removed.

 ```
-Unhandled python exception in init callback: Exception: Collectd-Librato.py: ERROR: Unable to open TypesDB file: /usr/share/collectd/types.db.
+Unhandled python exception in init callback: Exception: Collectd-InfluxDB.py: ERROR: Unable to open TypesDB file: /usr/share/collectd/types.db.
 plugin_dispatch_values: No write callback has been registered.
 Please load at least one output plugin, if you want the collected data to be stored.
 Filter subsystem: Built-in target `write': Dispatching value to all write plugins failed with status 2 (ENOENT).
 Most likely this means you didn't load any write plugins.
 ```

-The collectd daemon plugin for librato could not find a file that it needs.
+The collectd daemon plugin for influxdb could not find a file that it needs.
 This file is probably present but in a different location.
 Try the following:

 ```